 At present, this dance is a show that begins in the atrium of the Church of San Cibrán.
 In that setting, a total of ten galáns (male dancers), five damas (female dancers) and a guide await the moment when the procession starts off.
 After the appropriate bow before the saint, the group leads the retinue with the peculiarity that the dancers never turn their backs on it.
 And then, the contradanza (a type of contredanse) begins.

 As part of the ritual, the dancers must bend over three times in front of the image as they approach it, and another three times as they go back to their original position.
 Through the entire ritual, the guide is in charge of directing the group's movements, executed to the sound of the bagpipe, the tabor and the castanets.

-In addition to this century-old choreography, we should place emphasis on the dancers' attire, which is strikingly unique.
-Handkerchiefs of different colours, a black apron, a white dress and a Manila shawl make up the women's outfit, whereas the men dance wearing black shoes and a black suit, all capped with a felt hat.
-One of the most outstanding ornamental elements is the hat, made with different flowers and coloured ribbons, worn by the female members of the group: it is both original and colourful.
+The dancers' attire is unique.
+Handkerchiefs of colours, a black apron, a white dress and a Manila shawl make up the women's outfit, whereas the men dance wearing black shoes, a black suit and a felt hat.
+One of the most outstanding ornamental elements is the hat, made with flowers and ribbons, worn by the damas.

-But this is not the only village that sets the pace: other dances stand out within the municipality of Cangas, such as the ones performed in the parishes of O Hío and Darbo, in honour of San Roque and Santa María, respectively, both of them part of the Ancestral Dances of Cangas.
+But this is not the only village that sets the pace: other dances stand out within the municipality of Cangas (in the region of O Morrazo), such as the ones performed in the parishes of O Hío and Darbo, in honour of San Roque and Santa María, respectively, both of them part of the Ancestral Dances of Cangas.